zakcali/haplomat2arlequin/README.md

 		SampleName="A test HLA sample"

-You can also use the haplomat2harlequin to read HLA data entered in Excel files
+You can also use the haplomat2arlequin to read HLA data entered in Excel files

 steps

-	1- Your excel documents first row must contain an id column plus HLA domains twice 2- Export your data as a csv file (it may contain commas instead of tabs, thanks to papaparse) 3- read csv file from convert2arlequin.html, just like Hapl-o-Mat in MAC format
+	1- Your excel documents first row must contain an ids column plus HLA domains twice 2- Export your data as a csv file (it may contain commas instead of tabs, thanks to papaparse) 3- read csv file from convert2arlequin.html, just like Hapl-o-Mat in MAC format